top of page

 De Tijd (Dutch newspaper) 8 May 1935

-The concert agent Dr Géza Kálmán de Koos, Hollandsche Concertdirectie had arranged the bookings for this European tour.
-Jorge was still represented by the de Koos agency in 1977 when he came to Britain.
+The concert agent Hungarian-born Dr Géza Kálmán de Koos, Hollandsche Concertdirectie had arranged the bookings for this European tour.
+When Jorge next returned to Amsterdam (December 1955), he was still represented by the de Koos agency, as he was in 1977 when he came to Britain.

 The glory of the sun didn't rise until after the break.
 Waldesrauschen by Liszt, Cubana and Andaluza by Manuel de Falla and a paraphrase "on themes and waltzes from Johann Strauss' Fledermaus' by Godowsky with almost unplayably edited and inexpressive passages ( "op thema's en walzen uit Johann Strauss' Fledermaus door Godowsky met bijna onspeelbaar-bewerkte en weinig zeggende passages toegespitst).
 The three encores were the result of the tremendous hurricanes of support that the few audience members unleashed.